junxit/us-congress-bills-117/metadata.md

 - 2021-05-07 — Introduced in House
 - 2021-05-07 — Introduced in House
 - 2021-05-07 — Referred to the House Committee on House Administration.
+- 2021-06-28 — Rules Committee Resolution H. Res.
+504 Reported to House.
+Rule provides for consideration of H.R.
+2662, H.R.
+3005, H.R.
+3684 and H. Res.
+503. The resolution provides for one hour of general debate on H.R.
+2662, under a structured rule; one hour of general debate on H.R.
+3005, under a closed rule; 90 minutes of general debate on H.R.
+3684; and one hour of general debate on H. Res.
+503, under a closed rule.
+Resolution provides en bloc suspension authority.
+- 2021-06-29 — Considered as unfinished business. (consideration: CR H3290-3291)
+- 2021-06-29 — Considered under the provisions of rule H. Res.
+504. (consideration: CR H3263-3276)
+- 2021-06-29 — DEBATE - The House proceeded with one hour of debate on H.R.
+3005.
+- 2021-06-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-06-29 — On passage Passed by the Yeas and Nays: 285 - 120 (Roll no. 196). (text: CR H3263-3264)
+- 2021-06-29 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. R. 3005, the Chair put the question on passage and by voice vote, announced that the ayes had prevailed.
+Mr. Loudermilk demanded the yeas and nays and the Chair postponed further proceedings on passage of the bill until a time to be announced.
+- 2021-06-29 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 285 - 120 (Roll no. 196).(text: CR H3263-3264)
+- 2021-06-29 — Rule provides for consideration of H.R.
+2662, H.R.
+3005, H.R.
+3684 and H. Res.
+503. The resolution provides for one hour of general debate on H.R.
+2662, under a structured rule; one hour of general debate on H.R.
+3005, under a closed rule; 90 minutes of general debate on H.R.
+3684; and one hour of general debate on H. Res.
+503, under a closed rule.
+Resolution provides en bloc suspension authority.
+- 2021-06-29 — The previous question was ordered pursuant to the rule.